lifting-bits/mcsema/docs/NavigatingTheCode.md

 ### Lifting the code

 The [`LiftCodeIntoModule`](/mcsema/BC/Lift.cpp) does the bulk of the lifting work.
-The function is mostly self-describing:
+The function is mostly self-documenting:

 ```c++
 bool LiftCodeIntoModule(NativeModulePtr natMod, llvm::Module *M) {